Mad-foley/recipes-practice/README.md

-# recipes-practice
+## recipes-practice
-Simple MERN project to explore the stack.
+Simple MERN project tutorial to explore the stack.

-Notes takes within the code.
+I will be leaving a lot of notes in my code.